jepma/spark-kubernetes/README.md

 - Currently Spark on YARN + pyspark does not support driver-mode cluster; which means that the driver is always in between.
 - You need to compile Spark 2.4.0 to use `pyspark` with the driver inside the Kubernetes cluster
 - To use Python3 with pyspark, set `export PYSPARK_PYTHON=python3`
-- You need to compile Spark together with Hadoop libraries - of the samen version that is being used inside your cluster.
+- You need to compile Spark together with Hadoop libraries - of the samenversion that is being used inside your cluster.
-    - Hadoop-AWS also need to match a specific version of AWS_JAVA_SDK
+    - Hadoop-AWS also needs to match a specific version of AWS_JAVA_SDK
-    - Version 2.7.3 (widely used within AWS) contains a S3 AnonymousAWSCredentialsProvider bug
+    - Version 2.7.3 (widely used within AWS) contains an S3 AnonymousAWSCredentialsProvider bug

 ## Starting cluster